jonasjacek/robots.txt/README.md

 ## Mirrors

-You can find this repository on:
+You can find this repository at:
 * GitLab
   [https://gitlab.com/jonasjacek/robots-txt](https://gitlab.com/jonasjacek/robots-txt)
 * GitHub